ExamDay/Planeswalker/README.md

 minima.

-Assuming the density of local minima for all of my chosen goal functions are roughly equivalent to, or cluster around some average value: p, then the density of local minima decreases exponentially like p^n, according to the number of harmonious goal functions in the composition.
+Assuming the density of local minima for all of my chosen goal functions are roughly equivalent to, or cluster around some average value: p, then the density of local minima common to all components decreases exponentially like p^n, according to the number of harmonious goal functions in the composition.

 Note: multiplexing loss-landscapes is not as simple as summing them together.
 In fact, any linear